U.S. District Court for the Southern District of New York

 NominatedSeptember 30, 2021

-Dale Ho is the director of the ACLU’s Voting Rights Project.
+Previously, Ho was the director of the ACLU’s Voting Rights Project.
 He is one of the nation’s leading attorneys on election law, voting rights, and redistricting issues.
 He has testified numerous times before Congress and state legislatures.

 From 2009 to 2013, Ho was an Assistant Counsel at the NAACP Legal Defense and Educational Fund, Inc., where he worked on voting rights and civil rights.